Want to get involved in leadership at Miner? Or serve in a non-official volunteer role?

 Secretary (1 or 2 people): Work with President and Vice President to prepare agendas for PTO meetings.
 Record and distribute minutes of all Executive Board and General PTO meetings.
 Maintain the PTO’s record-keeping system (both paper and cloud).
 Manage internal PTO communications with the Communications Committee.

 Treasurer (1 person): Serve as custodian of the PTO’s finances.
 Manage bank, credit, and insurance accounts.
 Maintain financial records (hold one copy of all financial records).
 Lead budget development.
 Report financial activity at PTO meetings, including a written statement.
 Prepare year-end financial report.
 Facilitate an annual audit.
 Collect revenue.
 Pay authorized expenses.
 Maintain 501(c)(3) status and ensure compliance.
 Provide receipts to donors.
 Oversee financial aspects of fundraisers and grants with the Fundraising & Grants Committee, including maintaining donor and pledge lists.
+The Treasurer serves a two-year term and is not currently up for election.

 Volunteer (unelected) Position Descriptions